RicoCelsius/PyGrid/README.md

 - Use FTX exchange, you can get 0% maker fee when you are staking 25 FTT.

 Tested on:
-- FTX with 0% fee
-- Binance, pay fee with BNB
+- Binance, pay fee with BNB and 0% trading fee

 Bug reports will be appreciated.